-It is safe to say that the phase “unprecedented times” is now a cliché.
+It is safe to say that the phrase “unprecedented times” is now a cliché.
 And yet, it is an accurate description of the past few months and none have been left unaffected.

 Below are a few examples of how Agiloft employees have found a way to lend a hand.
 We hope to spotlight their hard work and the great organizations and communities they serve.

-Noe Ramos, Customer Success Manager at Agiloft, has volunteered at her local food bank and homeless shelter since she was a kid.
+Noe Ramos, Agiloft Customer Success Manager, has volunteered at her local food bank and homeless shelter since she was a kid.

 At first, both organizations were reluctant to have volunteers exposed, but as the needs of the community rapidly grew it became clear that volunteers were needed more than ever.
 Along with the usual tasks like food prep and passing out meals, volunteers pass out what PPE they can find.
 Due to food shortages and an increase in demand, Noe has been tasked with calling on large grocery chains for donations.
 However, as they are also experiencing food shortages, securing donations has proved difficult.
 Another challenge has been helping the homeless community understand the importance of wearing masks and gloves.